ElanShudnow/AzureCTwithJitter/AzureCT/README.md

 		```powershell
 		(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/ElanShudnow/AzureCTwithJitter/main/AzureCT/PowerShell/Install-AzureCT.ps1") | Invoke-Expression
 		```
+  3. Run Import-Module AzureCT -Force
-  3. Run the Install-LinkPerformance command to download iPerf and PSPing as well as set the firewall rules.
+  4. Run the Install-LinkPerformance command to download iPerf and PSPing as well as set the firewall rules.
 Note: The -Force option can be used for unattended installations.
-  4. On your local PC you now have the Get-LinkPerformance command to run Network Connectivity Performance tests.
+  5. On your local PC you now have the Get-LinkPerformance command to run Network Connectivity Performance tests.

 ### Ubuntu VM